 Read more about what specific bureaus are doing to support this policy issue:

-Bureau of International Narcotics and Law Enforcement Affairs (INL): INL leads anti-corruption policy development, coordinates U.S. participation in multilateral fora focused on anti-corruption, and oversees programs to build partner capacity to prevent and combat corruption.
+Bureau of International Narcotics and Law Enforcement Affairs (INL): INL leads U.S. engagement in many multilateral fora focused on anti-corruption, including the development and promotion of strong international standards; administers anti-corruption deterrence tools; and oversees programs to build partner capacity to prevent and combat corruption.
 Read more about INL

-Bureau of Economic and Business Affairs (EB): EB leads a number of anti-corruption initiatives, such as enlisting others in the fight against foreign bribery; leads the development and publication of the congressionally mandated Fiscal Transparency Report; and implements the Fiscal Transparency Innovation Fund, a congressionally mandated grants program.
+Bureau of Economic and Business Affairs (EB): EB leads several anti-corruption initiatives, such as enlisting others in the fight against foreign bribery, promoting a level playing field for U.S. firms doing business overseas, and advancing transparency and accountability in public financial management.
+EB also oversees the publication of the congressionally mandated Fiscal Transparency Report and manages the Fiscal Transparency Innovation Fund.
 Read more about EB

-Bureau of Democracy, Human Rights, and Labor (DRL): DRL promotes freedom, protects human rights, and advances transparent and accountable governance worldwide as a means of preventing and combating corruption.
-DRL leads U.S. government engagement in the Open Government Partnership (OGP) and provides assistance to civil society organizations fighting corruption.
+Bureau of Democracy, Human Rights, and Labor (DRL): DRL leads the Department in providing support for civil society and media organizations to expose transnational corruption, advocate for reforms, and demand accountability for corrupt actors.
+DRL also promotes transparent and accountable governance as a means of preventing and combatting corruption, including by leading U.S. government engagement in the Open Government Partnership (OGP).
 Read more about DRL

 Bureau of Energy Resources (ENR): ENR leads the U.S. commitment to the Extractives Industries Transparency Initiative (EITI) as a Supporting Country.
+EITI is the global standard to promote the open and accountable management of oil, gas, and mineral resources.
+As a multi-stakeholder organization, the EITI builds trust between governments, companies, and civil society.
 The U.S. government has been a strong supporter of EITI since its founding in 2003, recognizing that transparency is a critical component of sound governance in countries’ extractive sectors.
 Read more about ENR